About Modern Health Talk

 Curate – Most of the these publications allow me to add value by posting comments to their articles, sharing my perspectives & insight, and occasionally linking to a related article on this site.
 These comments often result in active online discussions.

-Share – I promote the articles you see in this blog using various social media accounts, but I also promote many more articles that I find online in the mainstream media, including those that don’t make sense to republish here.
-That means most of the value I bring is not housed in mHealthTalk but instead is spread around the Internet so even more people can benefit.
+Share – I promote the articles you see in this blog using various social media accounts, but I also promote many more articles that I find online in the mainstream media, including those that don’t make sense to republish or summarize here.
+That means most of the value I bring is not housed in mHealthTalk but instead is spread across the Internet so more people can benefit.

-I primarily share on Facebook and Twitter, with some Pinterest boards used for Infographics, universal design photos, and other images.
+I primarily share on Facebook but also on Twitter and Pinterest for Infographics, universal design photos, and other images.
 I do have a YouTube channel with a few videos, but not a lot.
-I’ve started curating articles on several Flipboard boards, because it’s easy for me to do so.
-The last icon listed above is for a weekly newsletter produced automatically with Paper.li, but they recently closed that service.

-My Other Writing – Most of my writing lately has been in response to articles in the mainstream media and shared in social media.
-I share the most important in my own social media accounts, often with my unique perspective.
-If appropriate, I also include reference links back to supporting articles on my blog.
+My Other Writing – Much of my writing lately has been in response to articles in the mainstream media and shared in social media.
+I share what’s most important in my own social media accounts, often adding my own perspective.
+If appropriate, I also include reference links back to supporting articles here on my blog.
 Please share these articles and follow me on Twitter or Facebook.

-I’ve been writing here since 2011 as a labor of love with no compensation.
-That’s because I believe providing this information helps lower healthcare costs for individuals and the nation.
-The only reason I can do this at all is because I retired with a full IBM pension, receive Social Security benefits, and live a modest lifestyle with a recently retired registered nurse.
+I’ve been writing here since 2011 as a labor of love with no compensation, with the goal of helping to lower healthcare costs for individuals and the nation overall.
+The only reason I can do this is because I retired with from IBM with a full pension, now receive Social Security benefits, and live a modest lifestyle with my wife, a retired registered nurse.

-Read My Story for more of what motivated me to start Modern Health Talk and shapes my perspectives.
-As you explore this website, you’ll see that I’m passionate about Universal Design principles, Universal Broadband Adoption, Universal Healthcare, and connecting people with assistive technologies and home health solutions for independent living.
-You’ll also see that I now write largely about policy and politics, believing that to fix healthcare, we must first fix our politics.
+Read My Story for more of what motivated me to start Modern Health Talk, and what shapes my perspectives.
+As you explore the site, you’ll see I’m passionate about Universal Design principles, Universal Broadband Adoption, Universal Healthcare, and connecting people with assistive technologies and home health solutions for independent living.
+You’ll also see I now write largely about policy and politics, believing that to fix healthcare, we must first fix our politics.

-As people live longer and baby boomers retire, we face a critical need to replace institutional care (nursing homes & assisted living) with aging-in-place at home.
+As people live longer and baby boomers retire, we all face a critical need to replace institutional care (nursing homes & assisted living) with aging-in-place alternatives at home.
 See The Problem.

 Many cool technologies can help, but how does one find them and decide which is best?
 That’s where Modern Health Talk comes in.
 It fills a niche not covered by online support groups.